What’s it like to run an Ultra-Marathon, and how do you motivate yourself to finish any great challenge?

 Find the joy.
 In the midst of it all, look for reasons to be happy, to share positive thoughts, to revel in the experience.
 Whether it was fist-bumping Mr. Incredible, high-fiving spectators, or joking with disbelieving residents, whatever path you are traveling, look for ways to have a little fun.
 In lifting the spirits of others, your own morale will get a boost.
 Also: don’t forget to (privately) pat yourself on the back once in a while – you’ve earned it.

 Focus on execution and benefit.
 The bulk of this post came from my own personal notes written soon after the race during a period of reflection.
-What strikes me now as I re-read them is that there is very little mention of pain, discomfort, or cost.
+What strikes me years later as I re-read them is that there is very little mention of pain, discomfort, or cost.
 Especially in the moment, there is little to gain by complaining about the effort required, the steepness of the trail, or all the things you could be doing instead.

 It’s easier to keep going if you spend your time thinking about the ground already covered, how you are sticking to your plan (or adjusting it), and what specifically you will do next to stay on the path.
 Discomfort is a distraction.